RagedUnicorn/wow-vanilla-pvpwarn/README.md

 > "SomeEnemyPlayer's Frost Nova failed.
 You are immune."

 This is considered a self avoid.
 You as a player resisted an enemy spell.

+## Limitations

+This addon has certain limitations for some spells.
+As a rule of thumb if an event is not showing up in your combat log it cannot be tracked by the addon.
+This applies to some really important spells such as `Vanish`, `Feign Death` and others.
+For an overview of supported and unsupported spells see [Spelllist](Docs/SPELLLIST.md).

 ## License